 Lastly, if your template-design tool allows you to create some type of master slide or master template, be sure to take advantage of it when possible.
 You can set some of the layout properties once (such as margins and footers) and apply them to the entire document, giving it a cohesive, polished look.

-Using images is another way to add polish to a document, which leads us to our next chapter.
+There's another way to add polish to a document.
+And this leads us to our next chapter, on images.

 CHAPTER 5: IMAGES